How to use Bencher in GitHub Actions

 workflow_run:

-workflows: [Run and Cache Benchmarks]
+workflows: [Run Benchmarks]

 types: [completed]